iambryancs/webpwn3r/README.md

 Please send all your feedback and suggestions to: zigoo.blog['at']@gmail.com

-How to use:

-1- python scan.py
+## Docker Usage

+1. `docker pull bryancs/webpwn3r`
+1. `docker run -it bryancs/webpwn3r` or add `--rm` option to remove container after use
-2- The tool will ask you if you want to scan URL or List of urls?
+1. The tool will ask you if you want to scan URL or List of urls?

-    1- Enter number 1 to scan a URL
+    1. Enter number 1 to scan a URL

-    2- Enter number 2 to scan list of URL's
+    1. Enter number 2 to scan list of URL's

-3- URL should be a full link with a parameters
+1. URL should be a full link with a parameters

 .e.g http://localhost/rand/news.php?com=val&id=11&page=24&text=zigoo